ONAC Administers A Variety of Programs:

 ONAC wears a variety of hats.
 Our coalition operates as an intermediary funder; a direct service provider (administering Children's Savings Account, emergency savings account, emergency cash assistance, financial coaching, down payment assistance, Banked On incentive programs, and Native Child Tax Credit outreach); a national coordinator of two Native asset building networks - the Native EITC/VITA Network and Native Bank On ONAC; a provider of training and TA to help tribes and other Native-led nonprofits administer their own asset building programs; and ONAC conducts national Native financial capability and asset building research.

-Intermediary Funder: ONAC is an intermediary funder and awards mini-grants for Native asset builders to fund various asset building programs (ONAC has grant administration systems in place, provides technical assistance to grantees, and has funded ninety-eight grants, $798,900 total, since 2014, to tribes and Native nonprofits in Idaho, Oklahoma, Oregon, Maine, North Carolina, South Dakota, Minnesota, Montana, Texas, Arizona, Wisconsin, Nevada, Connecticut, North Dakota, New Mexico, and Alaska).
-In 2023, alone, ONAC's subgrant VITA funding provided VITA support for 12,117 tribal citizens across the country.
-Here is the 2023 announcement about grant awards.
+Intermediary Funder: ONAC is an intermediary funder and awards mini-grants for Native asset builders to fund various asset building programs (ONAC has grant administration systems in place, provides technical assistance to grantees, and has funded 106 grants, $878,900 total, since 2014, to tribes and Native nonprofits in Idaho, Oklahoma, Oregon, Maine, North Carolina, South Dakota, Minnesota, Montana, Texas, Arizona, Wisconsin, Nevada, Connecticut, North Dakota, New Mexico, and Alaska).
+In 2024, alone, ONAC's subgrant VITA funding provided VITA support for 12,235 tribal citizens across the country.
+Here is the 2024 announcement about grant awards.

 Direct Service Provider: